DN-Lu/Deep-Feature-preserving-Normal-Estimation-for-Point-Cloud-Filtering/README.md

 # Deep-Feature-preserving-Normal-Estimation-for-Point-Cloud-Filtering

 Our source code is made available.
-Please first download the compressed package of "source code.rar" according to the link in "source code".
+Please first download the compressed package of "SPM2020_code.rar" according to the link in "source code".

 Our code is implemented by Pytorch, and the detailed steps of running it are listed below: